lendi-au/StackJanitor/README.md

 ## Optional scheduled Lambda function for scanning and deleting old stacks

-This is a fallback mechanism which can remove stacks older than `DEFAULT_EXPIRATION_PERIOD` with the stackjanitor: enabled tag on the stack.
+This is a fallback mechanism which can remove stacks older than `DEFAULT_EXPIRATION_PERIOD` with the `stackjanitor: enabled` tag on the stack.

-This optional scheduled Lambda function is handled by `./src/optional-handlers/searchDeleteCloudformationStacks.ts` which can help scan and delete old stacks when the stacks are not cleaning up properly.
+This optional scheduled Lambda function is handled by `./src/optional-handlers/searchDeleteCloudformationStacks.ts` which can help scan and delete old stacks when the stacks are not cleaned up properly.

 This optional function is not enabled by default.
 You can update `serverless.yml` to enable this function.